 Building strong partnerships

-The six partner universities, which serve a total student population of 45,000, already have an impressive array of services on offer to start-up founders, businesses and not for profits including world-class research expertise, student and researcher business placements, professional short courses and access to specialist facilities.
+The six partner universities and colleges, which serve a total student population of 45,000, already have an impressive array of services on offer to start-up founders, businesses and not for profits including world-class research expertise, student and researcher business placements, professional short courses and access to specialist facilities.

 To extend this offer to even more local businesses, BIG in South London is offering an exclusive, new Open Innovation Voucher which is now open for expressions of interest.
 The voucher will enable businesses to work with one of the universities on a defined project – such as developing a new or improving an existing product, tapping into research or scientific expertise for R&D or feasibility studies such as market research.

 “The Government has committed to invest 2.4% of GDP on R&D by 2027, so it’s encouraging to see initiatives like this, which are galvanising business collaboration with universities.
 Innovation is the lifeblood of business growth, it gives companies an edge whether that be to enter new markets, develop new products or services or streamline a process which saves time and money, and universities which continually pioneering new concepts and knowledge are the key to unlocking it.
 BIG in South London is an incredibly ambitious, long-term initiative, which I’m sure will have a huge impact on the post-pandemic economic growth of the South London region.”